London road charging resumed 18th May 2020

 |Charge per day||£11.50||Cars, motorbikes vans and minibuses £12.50 Lorries and buses £100||Vans and minibuses £100 Lorries and buses £200|

-It is the vehicle type and not its use which matters, e.g. a preserved bus is treated the same as a bus or coach carrying a full load of paying people.
+It is the vehicle type and not its use or VED class which matters, e.g. a preserved bus is treated the same as a bus or coach carrying a full load of paying people.
+Buses in the 'bus' taxation class are automatically exempt from the congestion charge but those in other classes (PLG, historic, etc) need to register with TfL on an annual basis.

 A preserved taxi which is no longer registered with the licensing authorities (London or outside) counts as a car of the relevant age.